-The pH of seawater plays an important role in the ocean's carbon cycle, and there is evidence of ongoing ocean acidification caused by carbon dioxide emissions.
-However, pH measurement is complicated by the chemical properties of seawater, and several distinct pH scales exist in chemical oceanography.
+The pH of seawater plays an important role in the ocean's carbon cycle, and there is evidence of ongoing ocean acidification caused by carbon dioxide emissions. pH measurement can be complicated by the chemical properties of seawater, and several distinct pH scales exist in chemical oceanography.

 As part of its operational definition of the pH scale, the IUPAC defines a series of buffer solutions across a range of pH values (often denoted with NBS or NIST designation).

-These solutions have a relatively low ionic strength (\sim 0.1) compared to that of seawater (\sim 0.7), and, as a consequence, are not recommended for use in characterizing the pH of seawater, since the ionic strength differences cause changes in electrode potential.
+These solutions have a relatively low ionic strength ( $\sim$ 0.1) compared to that of seawater ( $\sim$ 0.7), and, as a consequence, are not recommended for use in characterizing the pH of seawater, since the ionic strength differences cause changes in electrode potential.

 To resolve this problem, an alternative series of buffers based on artificial seawater was developed.
-This new series resolves the problem of ionic strength differences between samples and the buffers, and the new pH scale is referred to as the total scale, often denoted as pH_T .
+This new series resolves the problem of ionic strength differences between samples and the buffers.
+The newest pH scale is referred to as the total scale, often denoted as $pH_T$ .